 C:/Python34/Scripts/pip install pandas

 On that note, another major point of contention for people is the editor they choose.
-Trust me, the editor really does not matter in the grand scheme of things.
+The editor really does not matter in the grand scheme of things.
 You should try multiple editors, and go with the one that suits you best.
 Whatever you feel comfortable with, and you are productive with.
 That's what matters most in the end.
-Some employers are also going to force you to use editor X Y or Z in the end as well, so you probably shouldn't become dependent on editor features.
+Some employers are also going to force you to use editor X, Y, or Z in the end as well, so you probably shouldn't become dependent on editor features.
 With that, I prefer the simple IDLE, so that's what I will code in.
-Again though, you can code in Wing, emacs, Nano, Vim, PyCharm, Anaconda, IPython, whatever you want.
+Again though, you can code in Wing, emacs, Nano, Vim, PyCharm, IPython, whatever you want.
 To open IDLE, just go to start, search for IDLE, and choose that.
 From there, File > New, and boom you have a text editor with highlighting and a few other little things.
 We'll cover some of these minor things as we go.

 Now, with whatever editor you are using, open it up, and let's write some quick code to check out a dataframe.